-Anyone doing any kind of significant work developing new techniques or ideas for photographers published their results in D&CCT if they wanted to be taken seriously.
-All the other magazines at the time fell under the “what’s the best camera?” or the “wash your film in the toilet” categories.
+Anyone doing any kind of significant work developing new techniques or ideas for photographers, published their results in D&CCT if they wanted to be taken seriously.
+All the other magazines at the time fell in the “what’s the best camera?” or the “wash your film in the toilet” categories.
 (Seriously, “wash your film in the toilet” actually happened.)

-In addition to D&CCT, I wrote a lot of articles, mostly similar, for magazines in Spain, Mexico, Australia, Argentina, places I have forgotten about, and several others here in the US.
-I have also been published (without my consent) in several magazines, under names I didn’t recognize.
+In addition to D&CCT, I wrote a lot of articles, mostly similar in subject matter, for magazines in Spain, Mexico, Australia, Argentina, places I have forgotten about, and several others here in the US.
+I have also been published in a number of other magazines, under names I didn’t recognize and without my consent.
 I suppose I should have been flattered they thought my inventions important enough to steal, but at the time, I wasn’t.

 I have work in the collections of several museums here in the US, and in Peru, Chile, and Argentina.
-Just recently added a new museum to that list, in my former home state of Texas, without ever knowing about it until after the fact; a collector donation.
+Just recently added a new museum to that list, in my now rejoined adopted home state of Texas (just moved back about a year ago as of 2/28/2020), without ever knowing about it until after the fact; it was a collector donation.
 I found out about it when the curator emailed to ask for details.
 Usually, I am the one doing the donating!

 The last several years have been spent teaching myself the photogravure process, using modern photopolymer materials.
-It has definitely been worth it, though I had to invent some parts of the process as I went along as there were problems with the approach I am using that had not yet been solved.
+It has definitely been worth it, though I had to invent some parts of the process as I went along there being problems with the approach (devised by others) that had not yet been resolved.